 SWITCHING ON

-To turn the system on just press the ON/OFF button.
-The system will emit a beep and begin the ignition process, which can take about 20 seconds.
-Once the start up process is complete, the pilot flame is lit.
+To turn the system on, press the Burner ON/OFF switch to the ON position (see figure on Page 33).
+Once the start up process is complete, the main burner and pilot will be lit.

 REGULATING THE FLAME LEVEL.